MicrosoftDocs/power-platform/power-virtual-agents/configuration-end-user-authentication.md

 Your client secret obtained from the identity provider registration.

 To find this information when using Azure AD, generate a new client secret.
-If you navigate away from the **Certificates & secrets** page, the secret's **Value** will be obfuscated and you'll need to create a new one
+If you navigate away from the **Certificates & secrets** page, the secret's **Value** will be obfuscated and you'll need to create a new one.

 #### Token exchange URL (required for SSO)